-Source AEMR Reference Activity Responsibility Air Quality Management 5.1 SICTL assessment is that risk of dust is now low following the removal of 134,106.48 tonne sandpiles in April 2020 from the undeveloped area, which has remained undisturbed till date.
+Source AEMR Reference Activity Responsibility Status Air Quality Management 5.1 SICTL assessment is that risk of dust is now low following the removal of 134,106.48 tonne sandpiles in April 2020 from the undeveloped area, which has remained undisturbed till date.
 Based on this assessment, SICTL to consider suspending the monthly dust monitoring implemented during the sandpiles removal as the primary source of dust has been removed.
-Manager, Risk & Compliance Environmental Engineer Noise Management 5.3 Due to the increasing noise complaint associated with general industrial and port activities within Port Botany, SICTL to review its terminal operation and existing noise mitigation measures to identify areas for improvement.
-Manager, Engineering Manager, Risk & Compliance Environmental Engineer Water Quality Management 5.5, 6.2 SQID inspection improvement to include desilting and clean out of the oil and grease chamber of identified SQIDs.
-Manager, Engineering Environmental Engineer Dangerous Goods Management 5.6 Further review of the storage of hazardous chemicals in the Maintenance Area to ensure that the appropriate practices for safe handling, storage, segregation and labelling are maintained.
+Manager, Risk & Compliance Environmental Engineer Closed.
+Dust depositional monitoring suspended as the risk from dust generated at the terminal remains very low.
+SICTL to reinstate the gauges once the risk increases.
+Noise Management 5.3 Due to the increasing noise complaint associated with general industrial and port activities within Port Botany, SICTL to review its terminal operation and existing noise mitigation measures to identify areas for improvement.
+Manager, Engineering Manager, Risk & Compliance Environmental Engineer Closed Noise monitoring conducted by SICTL and NSW Ports did not associate SICTL's operation to the industrial noise at Port Botany area.
+Instructions on required soft landing of containers and deck lids have being communicated to workers.
+Water Quality Management 5.5, 6.2 SQID inspection improvement to include desilting and clean out of the oil and grease chamber of identified SQIDs.
+Manager, Engineering Environmental Engineer Closed SQID #24 identified to have oil & grease layers on the water surface was pumped out twice this period.
+SICTL continues to monitor the water levels in installed SQID units and will pump out when necessary to prevent any offsite discharge.
+Dangerous Goods Management 5.6 Further review of the storage of hazardous chemicals in the Maintenance Area to ensure that the appropriate practices for safe handling, storage, segregation and labelling are maintained.
 Review inherent risks associated with DG container movements and storage as well as update the ERP with appropriate procedure to manage DG emergencies.
-Manager, HSEQ Environmental Engineer Waste Management 5.7, 6.2 Due to the inconsistencies in managing used oil absorbent, SICTL to improve on the collection and disposal of the used absorbent materials utilised during the control of spill incidents.
-Improvement will include, identifying separate wheelie bins for collection of different types of used absorbents (granules, oily rags, booms, etc.).
-Bins to be distinguished by colour and visible labels.
-Discarded materials in the bins will be disposed of by licensed waste contactor.
-Manager, Engineering Environmental Engineer Workforce Trainer Further to identifying separate collection bins, workers to be re-educated on proper disposal of used oil absorbents.
-Incident Management 6.2 To mitigate the prevalence of hydraulic spills, SICTL shall review all reported hydraulic incidences to determine common causes of hydraulic failures and implement any engineering control.
-Manager, Engineering
+Manager, HSEQ Environmental Engineer Closed A full hazardous chemical management audit was completed on the 17 February 2021.
+The audit outcome helped improve the safe handling, storage, control and procedures in